 When all parties have put in their evidence, the attorneys make closing arguments, and the case concludes.
 Occasionally the parties may want to offer legal briefs, but the decision to accept them is entirely up to the Arbitrators.

-Arbitration hearings are typically scheduled for two consecutive days, months in advance, although in recent years it is the rare case that is completed in two hearing days.
+There was a time, in the early days of securities arbitration, when hearings were scheduled for two consecutive days, months in advance.
+Today, it is rare arbitration that finishes in 5 days.
 The scheduling and conduct of the hearings is one of the more annoying parts of the arbitration process.

-The arbitration process is still considered to be a “businessman’s forum” and hearings are scheduled at the convenience of the arbitrators, the parties, and their attorneys.
-With a minimum of 7 people the scheduling of hearings is a problem, since there are 7 different schedules to take into consideration, and all of the parties, including most of the arbitrators, are actively employed.
+Despite the mandatory nature of same, the arbitration process is still considered to be a “businessman’s forum” and hearings are scheduled at the convenience of the arbitrators, the parties, and their attorneys.
+With a minimum of 7 people in attendance, the scheduling of hearings is a problem, since there are 7 different schedules to take into consideration, and all of the parties, including most of the arbitrators, are actively employed.
 The schedules of the arbitrators, parties, attorneys and witnesses often results in a delay of months before hearings are scheduled.

 With two or three breaks during the course of a session, it is not unusual for a “full” day of an arbitration to involve only 5 hours of testimony, or even less.
 Coupled with the delay in scheduling hearings after the first two sessions, and arguments over documents and discovery often consuming the first day, it is easy to see why arbitrations are taking 6 months or more to complete, with 4 hearing days quickly becoming the norm.